 - Embed Content

 The command menu (accessed by typing forward slash ( / ) at the beginning of a line in the editor window) contains a list of items you can embed including recent files, queries, insights, and various content block options.
 If your cursor is not at the beginning of a line when you type the forward slash, your content will be linked, not embedded.
-More information about embedding vs. linking can be found in the article Embedding assets with the Simple Editor.
+More information about embedding vs. linking can be found in the article Embedding resources with the Simple Editor.

-Recently updated assets
+Recently updated resources